CLINICAL VALIDATION OF SWAASA ARTIFICIAL INTELLIGENCE PLATFORM USING COUGH SOUNDS FOR SCREENING AND DIAGNOSIS OF RESPIRATORY DISEASES

 Results

 We recruited 2179 patients with respiratory diseases and 827 normal individuals.
 Sixty-two percent of them were males.
-The Swaasa platform has 90% accuracy in distinguishing cough from normal individuals and patients as well as distinguishing normal from abnormal spirometry.
+The Swaasa AI platform has 90% accuracy in distinguishing normal versus abnormal (having respiratory condition) as well as distinguishing normal from abnormal spirometry.
 The performance was consistent across demographic parameters such as age, gender, and BMI.
-Its accuracy in differentiating into various severity subtypes of spirometry as well as disease types can be improved further.
+The accuracy for multi-class outcomes were between 79%-84% for spirometry pattern and 76%-84.5% for pattern severity and 83%-93% for disease type classification.

 Conclusion